skywardmc/drill/README.md

 For a few frequently asked questions, along with tons of other information, consider visiting the [wiki](https://github.com/intergrav/Additive/wiki).
 It has a few other helpful resources that I suggest you read, such as troubleshooting info and more.
 This wiki is often updated with new information.

-# Updates?

-Recently, updates to Drill have been sparse due to limited time on my end.
-I try to do the best I can, but it isn't enough here.
-However, Drill is not discontinued.

 # 🍉 Sponsor

 Need a fast, reliable Minecraft server?
 Feel free to use my code `devin` for 25% off your first month of any server from Bisect Hosting, supporting me in the process.
 Click this banner for more information.
 You can also setup my client/server performance pack [Adrenaline](https://modrinth.com/modpack/adrenaline) to improve your server's optimization while still allowing vanilla clients to join.